alessandra80/RunAnalysis/README.md

 Subsequently, it transforms the Data Frame in a Data Table by the function tbl_df() so it can apply dplyr and tidyr function on it.

 As last steps, the code applies the arrange() and group_by() functions to the Data Table-Data frame arranging and grouping by the "subject" and "activity" columns.
-Eventually It summarize each column by calculating the average (mean()) of each variable for each activity and each subjects.
+Eventually It summarize each column by calculating the average (mean()) of each variable for each activity and each subject.